mlvrkhn/mlvrkhn/README.md

 ## **Hey hey!** 👋

-My name is Martin, software developer with a background in Law.
+My name is Martin, I am a software developer with a background in Law.
 I am self taught and I work mostly on the Front End with JavaScript and React.js.

 <table>
   <tr>